prathampalsingh/online_voting_system/README.md

 **An Online Voting System designed to revolutionize the way citizens participate in elections.** This project eliminates the hassles of paper-based voting by providing a secure, automated, and streamlined voting platform.
 The system is built using cutting-edge technologies like HTML, CSS, TypeScript, Angular, Java (Spring Boot), and MySQL.

-**🏠 Home Page**

-The landing page introduces the importance of voting with a focus on the system's features and security.

-**🎛️ Admin Dashboard**

-The admin has access to a dashboard displaying the total number of users, parties, and voters.
-Additionally, the admin can manage voters and parties.

-**Features:**

-* View and manage voter details.
-* Add new political parties with their logos and constituencies.
-* Monitor voting activity in real-time.

-**📋 List of Voters**

-The admin can view the list of registered voters, along with their personal details, account status, and actions like Update or Delete voter accounts.

 **✨ Key Features**

 * **Secure Authentication:** Ensures only verified users can cast votes.